lauri-lyytikainen/corrosion-language/TUTORIAL.md

 # Corrosion Language Tutorial

 Welcome to the Corrosion programming language!
-This tutorial will guide you through all the language features, from basic syntax to advanced functional programming concepts.
+This tutorial will guide you through all the language features.

 ## Table of Contents